Taylor Lawrence: Career

 He was an amateur footballer, cricketer and rugby player alongside his career as a lance corporal in the Royal Marines.
 He first tried bobsled in 2019.
 After progressing to the British team, he was a member of the four-man crew which finished sixth in the 2022 Winter Olympics in Beijing.

 He was a gold medalist with the British four-man team at the IBSF European Championships 2023 in Germany.
 He was a silver medalist in the Four-man bobsled at the IBSF World Championships 2023 in St Moritz, Switzerland.
 For the Great Britain team, it was a first four-man World Championships medal in 84 years.

 He was a member of the Great Britain four-man bobsleigh team that won a bronze medal in the 2024–25 Bobsleigh World Cup, alongside Brad Hall, Leon Greenwood and Arran Gulliver.
 He also participated in six of the eight races in the two-man World Cup, in which the British team won bronze.

 He won bronze medals in both the two-man, alongside Hall, and four-man at the IBSF European Championships 2025 in Lillehammer, Norway.

 He was a bronze medalist in the four man at the IBSF World Championships 2025 in Lake Placid, United States.

+Lawrence competed at the 2026 Winter Olympics in the two-man and four-man competitions, finishing 12th and 7th respectively.
+Lawrence sustained a minor injury during the two-man event that saw him replaced by Leon Greenwood for heats three and four, with Lawrence focussing on regaining his fitness for the four-man event.